dotnet-test - Man Page

 Description

 The dotnet test command is used to execute unit tests in a given solution.
-The dotnet test command builds the solution and runs a test host application for each test project in the solution.
+The dotnet test command builds the solution and runs a test host application for each test project in the solution using VSTest.
 The test host executes tests in the given project using a test framework, for example: MSTest, NUnit, or xUnit, and reports the success or failure of each test.
 If all tests are successful, the test runner returns 0 as an exit code; otherwise if any test fails, it returns 1.

 For multi-targeted projects, tests are run for each targeted framework.
 The test host and the unit test framework are packaged as NuGet packages and are restored as ordinary dependencies for the project.
+Starting with the .NET 9 SDK, these tests are run in parallel by default.
+To disable parallel execution, set the TestTfmsInParallel MSBuild property to false.
+For more information, see Run tests in parallel and the example command line later in this article.

 Test projects specify the test runner using an ordinary <PackageReference> element, as seen in the following sample project file: